 Using CRM gives the ability to fish out the individual from the audience pool and curate their future experiences with even more detail, developing a reliable experience for each reader where they feel connected to your community.

 INVESTING IN THE RIGHT TOPICS

 Investing in the right content means having the information to back it up.
 The importance here is keeping in touch with the data that is in fluctuation based on both internal and external influences.
-A study in fall of 2014 done by Newscred showed that 62% of millennials feel that online content drives their loyalty to a brand.
-Creating audience-aware content is one key part to driving conversions that will separate you from other brand voices out there.
+A study in the fall of 2014 done by Newscred showed that 62% of millennials feel that online content drives their loyalty to a brand.
+Creating audience-aware content is one key part of driving conversions that will separate you from other brand voices out there.

 Targeting the general demographic of your audience will not provide the personal experience that influences loyalty conversion.
 With companies like Amazon and Netflix setting high standards of audience understanding through Machine Learning and Personalization, we see this as the direction great content is going.
-In our previous post we had highlighted the impact choosing your content wisely can have on readers, using a case study of TV Soap Operas in comparison to Feature Films.
+In our previous post we had highlighted the impact on choosing your content wisely can have on readers, using a case study of TV Soap Operas in comparison to Feature Films.
 Through the key insights and data we produced, it was evident that though you may choose a topic based on its current relevance, it may not have the same success with your own audience.